madmachineio/MadExamples/README.md

 * [BlinkTimer](https://github.com/madmachineio/Examples/tree/master/SimpleIO/BlinkTimer) - use the timer to set intereupt and every second the led will be toggled.

-* [LEDsBrightnessControl](https://github.com/madmachineio/Examples/tree/master/SimpleIO/LEDsBrightnessControl) - brighten and dim three LEDs alternatively by cincreasing and decreasing the duty cycle of the PWM output.
+* [LEDsBrightnessControl](https://github.com/madmachineio/Examples/tree/master/SimpleIO/LEDsBrightnessControl) - brighten and dim three LEDs alternatively by increasing and decreasing the duty cycle of the PWM output.

 * [BrightnessAnalogIn](https://github.com/madmachineio/Examples/tree/master/SimpleIO/BrightnessAnalogIn) - set the duty cycle of the PWM output with the float number between 0.0 and 1.0 read from the analog pin.